Brewood: The development of Brewood

+Brewood market

-Shortly after deforestation, in 1221, a charter for a Friday market at Brewood was granted to the Bishop of Coventry and Lichfield by King Henry III, suggesting considerable growth and increased prosperity since the Domesday survey.
+In 1221, a charter for a Friday market at Brewood was granted to the Bishop of Coventry and Lichfield by King Henry III, suggesting considerable growth and increased prosperity since the Domesday survey.
 However, the charter was valid only until the seniority of the king, who was a child at the time.
-The market continued, nevertheless, and the king recognised a Monday market too in 1259, as well as granting the right to hold an annual fair over the feast of the Nativity of Mary, or 7–9 September, although it was transferred to 19 September after the adoption of the Gregorian Calendar in the 18th century.
-In 1382 the burgesses of Stafford tried to get Brewood's markets suppressed, claiming that they had been unlicensed for twenty years and injured their trade.
+The market continued, nevertheless, and the king recognised a Monday market too, in 1259, as well as granting the right to hold an annual fair over the feast of the Nativity of Mary, on 7–9 September, although it was transferred to 19 September after the adoption of the Gregorian Calendar in the 18th century.
+In 1382, the burgesses of Stafford tried to get Brewood's markets suppressed, claiming that they had been unlicensed for twenty years and injured their trade.
 However, Stafford lost to Brewood and both market and fair were confirmed some time around 1390, in the reign of Richard II.
 The market petered out during the 18th century, and competition from Wolverhampton killed off an attempted revival in the following century.
 Although a general fair, the most important trade at the annual event was in horses.
 It continued until after World War I.

-From the mid-12th century, two religious communities of women developed in the Brewood area.
-The priory of St Mary, Brewood, generally known as Blackladies, was a Benedictine house, to the west of the village.
-It owned land and property around Brewood, and elsewhere in Staffordshire and Shropshire.
-The nuns petitioned Pope Gregory IX (1227–41) for protection, and he confirmed them in all their present and future holdings.
-He conferred the right to elect their own prioress and decreed that their flocks and herds were to be free of tithes.
-However, the nuns seems to have struggled financially, and they often solicited small gifts of cash from notables and even from kings.
-For example, in 1241 Henry III sent a gift of one mark so that they could redeem their pawned chalice.
-Even more telling was an incident of 1286.
-About ten years previously, a stag had escaped from the royal huntsman in Gailey Hay (then part of the forest of Cannock) and subsequently drowned in Blackladies' fishpond.
-The nuns split the carcass with John Giffard of Chillington.
-When the case came to court, Giffard received a fine and a prison sentence but the nuns were pardoned because of their poverty.
-However, there were criticisms of the financial management at the priory.
-In 1326, Roger Northburgh, bishop of Coventry and Lichfield, made a visitation and demanded that the prioress present proper accounts, which she seemed unable to do, and that the cellaress and steward be dismissed.
-It seems that the community was always very small, and as dissolution approached it never numbered above four, although with a number of lay staff.